 Our U.S. business relies primarily on a single distribution center located in Louisville, Kentucky to receive, store and distribute merchandise to all of our U.S. stores and wholesale customers.
 Distribution of our products in Canada is handled primarily from a single distribution center in Montreal, Quebec.
 Distribution of our products in Europe is handled primarily through a single third party distribution center in Piacenza, Italy.
-Additionally, we utilize several third party operated distribution centers due to natural disasters, weather conditions, accidents, system failures, labor issues, relationships with our third party warehouse operators or landlords or other unforeseen causes could have a material adverse effect on our ability to replace inventory and fill orders, negatively impacting our sales and operating results.
+Additionally, we utilize several third party operated distribution warehouses in Hong Kong, South Korea and China that service the Asia region.
+Any significant interruption in the operation of any of our distribution centers due to natural disasters, weather conditions, accidents, system failures, labor issues, relationships with our third party warehouse operators or landlords or other unforeseen causes could have a material adverse effect on our ability to replace inventory and fill orders, negatively impacting our sales and operating results.